 Instruct workers to only upload finished files to the primary storage system.
 Take some time to train employees on how to curate their file structures and avoid creating excess ROT data.
 Once employees know what types of files go where, it is important to make sure your employees are actually abiding by your policies.
 Aparavi can be used as a QC measure, to check that everyone is adhering to your corporate data governance rules, and locate data across multiple storage locations (cloud, core, hybrid, or end-point) to find misfiled data.
 Those files can even be traced back to the employee that created or last accessed the file to make sure that employee receives additional training about storage policies.

 The last point might seem like it’s only going to create more chaos for your company.
 However, it’s not that different from using your computers’ hard drives in unison with the cloud.
 No matter how you organize your data, there will always be another place it to hide.
-So, how do you bring it all together to optimize your data storage costs?
+So, how do you bring it all together for cost-effective data storage?

 That’s where Aparavi comes in.
 Our Data Intelligence & Automation Platform can scan through all of your data storage locations, including multiple cloud accounts, local machines, and servers.
 With Aparavi, you’ll be able to easily keep data in check, preventing ROT data from filling up the cloud and making it rain heavy expenses on your company.